joel57/Portfolio_22/README.md

 # My  Portfolio

-This is my current portfolio with the nowledge I have gained 3 weeks in the UC Davis coding bootcamp.
+This is my current portfolio with the nowledge I have gained in UC Davis coding bootcamp.

 ## Built with